Apple AI Shareholders Shareholder Proposals SEC

 15 January 2026

-Only a single shareholder proposal making it to the company’s 2026 AGM marks a significant decline the number compared to previous years, down from four in 2025 and six in 2024.
+Only a single shareholder proposal has made it to the company’s 2026 AGM marking a significant decline the number compared to previous years, down from four in 2025 and six in 2024.
 In November, the US Securities and Exchange Commission (SEC) controversially announced that it would not respond to company ‘no action’ requests to exclude shareholder proposals during the 2026 proxy season, as reported by Minerva Analytics.
-Apple appears to have taken advantage of this, excluding five resolutions from its proxy materials released late last week despite only receiving assent from the Commission to reject one, signalling the start of a trend which risks overshadowing the forthcoming proxy season.
+Apple only received assent from the Commission to reject one proposal, while several shareholder resolutions were marked as “withdrawn” within the “No Division Response Forthcoming” section of the SEC’s website, meaning they would not necessarily have been allowed to be excluded.
+This may signal the start of a trend of declining US shareholder resolutions numbers during the forthcoming proxy season.

 Key Client Takeaways: